BorisFlu/first-repo/README.txt

-Silence is sometime better than noise
+Silence is sometimes better than noise